 1. If it looks too good to be true, it probably is.
 We’ve all had the emails promising 100,000 email addresses for £199.
 Don’t be tempted.
-You’re buying email addresses that have been ‘scraped’ from the internet over many years, so will feature defunct, incomplete and generic email addresses such as info@ or sales@.
+You’re buying email addresses that have been ‘scraped’ from the internet using software, so will feature defunct, incomplete and generic email addresses such as info@ or sales@.
+Some of those emails may be spam-traps.

-3. Budget You’re working to a budget, so figure out what details you need to know about each data subject.
+3. Budget You’re working to a budget, so think about what details you need to know about each individual (known as data subjects).
 Reliable data providers price their lists per thousand contacts.
 The price per thousand goes up depending on how many fields of information you select.
-Do you need both the email address and the phone number?
-Watch out for a list supplier’s headline price “as little as 10p per contact” and ask about the added extras such as selections, multiple use versus single use and delivery.
+Do you need both the email address and the postal address?
+Watch out for a list supplier’s headline price “as little as 10p per contact” and ask about the added extras such as selections, minimum order, multiple use versus single use and delivery charges.

-6. Phone round and get a few quotes.
-Competition in the list market is pretty tough and discounts are there if you ask for them.
+6. Phone round and get a couple of quotes if you are buying for the first time.
+Competition in the list market can be keen.
 The three key questions to ask are:

 How is the list compiled?